ciaranodonnell/ciaranodonnell.github.io/_posts/2020-04-24-the-microservices-monolith-pendulum.markdown

 They should have their own smaller transactions they can perform.

 The larger system operates by putting these smaller Transactions together in larger sagas following that pattern.
-These should be asynchronous and brokered.
-Like event driven architectures.
+These should be asynchronous and brokered, like event driven architectures.
-The component systems /mini monoliths should publish integration events.
+The component systems/mini monoliths should publish integration events.

 That's how other monoliths can get information they need to do their transactions.
 These could be product summaries or currency reference data or whatever.